chrisyu-uiuc/uibackup/README.md

 node generate-reports.js
 ```
 This will:
-- Extract chat data from yesterday's date range (00:00:00 to 23:59:59 UTC)
+- Extract chat data from yesterday's date range (00:00:00 to 23:59:59 local timezone)
+- Filter messages to only include those from yesterday's timeframe
-- Generate AI assessments for each conversation
+- Generate structured AI assessments for each conversation using DeepSeek API
-- Create structured JSON reports in `./reports/YYYY-MM-DD/` format
+- Create comprehensive JSON reports in `./reports/YYYY-MM-DD/` format
+- Process users incrementally with rate limiting to avoid API throttling
+- Generate both individual chat files and user summary files

 ### Send Email Reports
 ```bash